Intramural Units and Teams

 - A player may participate in intramurals for a fraternity or sorority, as long as they are an "active" member of the organization or have paid their pledge fee.

 - Candidates for varsity and freshmen intercollegiate squads are not eligible for intramural participation in sports for which they are practicing, if the intramural season for that sport has started.
-For example, fall softball candidates are ineligible to compete in intramural softball.
+For example, softball student-athletes are ineligible to compete in intramural softball.

 - Any freshman or varsity squad member who drops from the squad after the intramural season in the same sport has started, will not be eligible to participate in the same intramural sport for the current year.